floatRand/PoschengbandR/readme.txt

 ----- How to install -----

+	IMPORTANT NOTE: This is not updated for Poschengband R.

 --- LINUX
   Download and unpack the source archive, or clone the git repository:
     $ git clone https://github.com/poschengband/poschengband.git